prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-mining-profitability.md

 ![Dash Mining Profit](/img/cryptocurrency/dash-mining-profit.png){: .img-right}

-## How to Check Your Profitability
+## How to Check Your Mining Profitability

 Checking your projected Dash mining profitability has never been easier.